-List all medications, vitamins and supplements you take, including the doses
+- All medicine, vitamins and supplements you take, including the doses

-List key personal and medical information, including other conditions, recent life changes and stressors
+- Key personal and medical information, including other conditions, recent life changes and stressors

-For uterine prolapse, some basic questions to ask your doctor include:
+For uterine prolapse, some basic questions to ask include:

-What can I do at home to ease my symptoms?
+- What can I do at home to ease my symptoms?

-What are the chances that the prolapse will worsen if I don't do anything?
+- What are the chances that the prolapse will worsen if I don't do anything?

-What treatment approach do you recommend?
+- What treatment approach do you recommend?

-How likely is it that uterine prolapse will happen again if I have surgery to treat it?
+- How likely is it that uterine prolapse will happen again if I have surgery to treat it?

-What are the risks of surgery?
+- What are the risks of surgery?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your provider is likely to ask you questions, including:

-Do you have pelvic pain?
+- Do you have pelvic pain?

-Do you ever leak urine?
+- Do you ever leak urine?

-Have you had a severe or ongoing cough?
+- Have you had a severe or ongoing cough?

-Do you do any heavy lifting in your job or daily activities?
+- Do you do heavy lifting in your job or daily activities?

-Do you strain during bowel movements?
+- Do you strain during bowel movements?

-Has anyone in your family ever had uterine prolapse or any other pelvic problems?
+- Has anyone in your family had uterine prolapse or other pelvic problems?

 - How many children have you given birth to?
 Were your deliveries vaginal?